e2themillions/AnnotationCanvas/README.md

 ## a js lib for drawing on images...

 # TODO:
-- undo/redo functionality (in progress)
-- more drawing tools (arrow, textbox)
 - jquery package
+- update sample.html
+- documentation / wiki

 ## What is Annotation Canvas
 A small and easy to embed js class for enabling users to annotate images..